The Crooked Treehouse

 100 minutes

 Yo.
 This show must involve actual time travelers because this new Doctor with his Huge-Ass Scarf is clearly starring in the movie Alien here.
 Only this came out Before Alien.
-Mind.
-Fucked.
-Only instead of those nightmare-inducing Xenomorphs it's...green bubble wrap?
-But it does eventually turn you into a giant insect.
+And instead of those nightmare-inducing Xenomorphs it's...green bubble wrap?
+But it does eventually turn you into a giant insect?
 Fun!

 Serial 9: Genesis Of The Daleks